 Insurance is a promise to be there when people need protection most.
 We provide training and accreditation programs to regulators at all levels and education for consumers.

-Our primary regulatory priorities for 2022 are decided by our members, who continue to work on these crucial priorities and other important issues impacting consumers and the industry throughout the year.
-Our top priorities are in no specific order.
+Our primary regulatory priorities are decided by our members, who continue to work on these crucial priorities and other important issues impacting consumers and the industry throughout the year.

 Andrew N. Mais

 Commissioner, North Dakota Insurance Department